payroc/payroc-sdk-dotnet/reference.md

 <dl>
 <dd>

-Make changes to a subscription.

-Structure your request to follow the RFC 6902 standard.
+Use this method to partially update a subscription.
+Structure your request to follow the [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) standard.

+To update a subscription, you need its subscriptionId, which you sent in the request of the [Create subscription](https://docs.payroc.com/api/schema/payments/subscriptions/create) method.

+**Note:** If you don't have the subscriptionId, use our [List subscriptions](https://docs.payroc.com/api/schema/payments/subscriptions/list) method to search for the payment.

+You can update all of the properties of the subscription except for the following:

+**Can't delete**
+- recurringOrder
+- description
+- name

+**Can't perform any PATCH operation**
+- currentState
+- type
+- frequency
+- paymentPlan
 </dd>
 </dl>
 </dd>